HPCBio/BW_VariantCalling/README.markdown

 The processing can be split by individual sequences in the reference FASTA file, which could be individual chromosomes, scaffolds, contigs, etc. ([Figure 2.](#figure-2)).

 We introduced an additional flexibility to allow different software tools at some of the stages depending on user's preference.
-These are as shown in table [1] below, and it is assumed that the users would specify the path to each of them in their runfile as shown in section [User’s runfile and sample information files](#users-runfile-and-sample-information-files).
+These are as shown in the section [Software dependencies](#Software dependencies) below, and it is assumed that the users would specify the path to each of them in their runfile as shown in section [User’s runfile and sample information files](#users-runfile-and-sample-information-files).

 ### Figure 2.